jdaszkiewicz/store/README.md

 ## Database

 The application uses an SQLite database named `users.db`.
+It contains two tables: `users` and `products`.

 ## Dependencies